forax/smartass/doc/guide.md

    ```
    a = 2      // a is created
    b = a      // b is created then a is destroyed
-   print(b)   // b is destroyed
+   print(b)   // then b is destroyed
    ```

-   If a local variable is read without being assigned, SmartAss consider that the variable is a symbol, a reference to a Klass.
+   If a local variable is read without being assigned, SmartAss will try to consider the name as a symbol i.e. a reference to a Klass.
    By example, the code below
    ```